davemo/blog.davemo.com/app/posts/2021-12-21-management-debt-costs-and-trust-capital.md

 You should also consider the opportunity cost of choosing to relax instead of being proactive.
 </aside>

 Oh, you haven't thought about this before?
-I hadn't either, but you can be damned sure any CEO or startup founder worth her salt has likely read Ben's book _and_ has already thought about the cost and potential management debt that will be incurred by taking you on as an employee.
+I hadn't either, but you can be damn sure any CEO or startup founder worth her salt has likely read Ben's book _and_ has already thought about the cost and potential management debt that will be incurred by taking you on as an employee.

 Now, the fact that they hired you is a good indicator that they think this is a net positive investment over the long term, so you've got that going for you, but what you might not realize is that _most_ employees begin their employment with a slight deficit in their trust account.